 - In the Report an incident dialog box, type a Title for the incident.

-From the Category drop-down list, do one of the following:
+From the Category drop-down list, do one

 - Select a category for the incident.